rhysmoggs/ms4-morgan-and-co/README.md

 - Clear and obvious navbar links to other pages within the website, including mouse-hover effects to enhance the users experience.
 - Mobile hamburger menu, toggles to show/hide the product menu options and a link to the homepage.
 - The Morgan & Co logo/name is seen at all times whether centrally located on larger screens or adjusted to smaller screen-sizes.
 This is vital for brand consistency and serves as a simple way of reminding the user of the company's name.
 The logo/name is clickable and always takes the user to the Morgan & Co homepage.
 - 'My Account' logo, which includes 'Sign In', 'Sign Up' or 'Sign Out' depending on if user is signed in our not.
 'Product Management' (for admin only) and 'My Profile'.
-All clickable and direct to the relvant pages.
+All clickable and direct to the relevant pages.
 - 'Wishlist' logo button.
 A hollow/empty heart-shaped icon when no items in user Wishlist.
 Fills to a black heart if there is at least 1 item present in the Wishlist.
 Logo and feature completely hidden unless user is signed in.
 - Shopping Bag.
 Logo with the current users bag total.
 Takes user to the shopping bag page when clicked.
 - The delivery banner promoting free delivery on all orders over £100.